Xeno69/Domination/co30_Domination.Altis/readme.txt

 Changelogs

+3.99p
+- Fixed: Don't show MHQ and Chopper action menu 50 meters away from the vehicles

 3.99o
 - Added: Chinese translation (by CHL198011)
 - Fixed: Remove killed eventhandlers from barracks and mobile HQ from resolved main target once cleared to prevent counting down the variables for the new main target